mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/layertree.rst

 Layertree - Table of Content
 ****************************

 The layertree diplays the layers and Service folders.
-The layertree allows you to de/activate layer in the map.
+The layertree allows you to activate/deactivate layers in the map.

 .. image:: ../../../../../figures/layertree.png
      :scale: 80